noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 for his high school classes, and based on his reaction, I’m sure that it’s pretty important...

-[Yes, I have to study about Aquarius....
+[Yes, I have to study about Aquarius...
 Ah, it’s this city’s name, and its history.]

 [Unnn?
 Are you perhaps studying as someone who has the role of Hero?]